Schlaich-group/fachlabor-dft-ml-public/tutorials/source/dft/liquid_argon_in_cp2k.rst

    Then we add our topology information, like coordinates and system size.

    First, we need to provide CP2K with a starting configuration.
-Todo so copy ``resources/argon.xyz`` to your directory ``dft/liquid_argon_85K``.
+Todo so place :download:`system.xyz <./system.xyz>` in your directory ``dft/liquid_argon_85K``.
    Take a look into the file.
 The first line in the xyz format specifies the number of atoms.
 The following lines set the name and coordinates for each atom.
-You can also visualize ``argon.xyz`` with *vmd*.
+   You can also visualize :download:`system.xyz <./system.xyz>` with *vmd*.
 This is our starting configuration.

    We now tell CP2K to use this file